Qatar's premier accuses Israel of not caring about hostages but vows to keep pressing for peace

 “Extremists that rule Israel today do not care about the hostages — otherwise, how do we justify the timing of this attack?”
 Sheikh Mohammed said.
-Earlier, he told CNN that Israeli Prime Minister Benjamin Netanyahu was directly to blame for killing “any hope for those hostages.”
+He told CNN late Wednesday that Israeli Prime Minister Benjamin Netanyahu was directly to blame for killing “any hope for those hostages.”

-In response, Israel’s Ambassador to the U.N.
+In response, Israeli Ambassador to the U.N.
 Danny Danon said that “history will not be kind to accomplices.”

 “Either Qatar condemns Hamas, expels Hamas, and brings Hamas to justice.
 Or Israel will,” Danon said.